Iced coffee drinks are refreshing beverages suitable for any time during the year.

 - Strain in and enjoy it over ice black or mix with milk.

-The ratio of coffee to water is up to your personal taste, my preferred one is 1:4, 1 cup of coffee to 4 cups of gold filtered water.
-If the coffee is too strong, try the 1:8, coffee to water.
+The ratio of coffee to water is up to your taste; my preferred one is 1:4, 1 cup of coffee to 4 cups of cold-filtered water.
+If the coffee is too strong, try 1:8.

-The slow infusion process pulls out all the coffee aroma and it results in a delicious, smooth, and sweet-tasting beverage.
+The slow infusion removes all the coffee aroma, resulting in a delicious, smooth, and sweet-tasting beverage.

 Coffee can also be prepared in the French press.
-Add the coffee and water to the press, and let it infuse for 12-15 hours.
-After that press, the coffee grounds down and strain them.
+Add the coffee and water to the media and let it infuse for 12-15 hours.
+After that, press the coffee grounds down and strain them.
 Once it is strained, store it in the refrigerator for later use.

 Japanese Cold Brew Coffee^

-Japanese iced coffee is simply coffee brewed with hot water, directly onto ice.
-Use any of your available brewing equipment and a large enough carafe to contain the ice and the brewed coffee.
+Japanese iced coffee is simply coffee brewed with hot water directly onto ice.
+Use any available brewing equipment and a large enough carafe to contain the ice and the brewed coffee.

-How to make it will depend on the brewing equipment.
-This recipe is for 2 coffees using a drip method.
+The method of preparation will depend on the brewing equipment.
+This recipe is for two coffees using a drip method.
 Scale down if needed.

 - 60g – 2oz coffee beans (medium-coarse roast of choice).